-Input of the codeword is not required.
+out of the codeword is not required.

-When the relay is operative and the initial display or the quiescent messages are displayed, press the key $\nabla$ to reach the item "ANNUNC."
-Key $^{\triangleright}$ is used to change over to the second operation level, where one can go with the key $\nabla$ to the address block 82 which forms the heading of the fault annunciations.
-The third operation level, with key $^{\triangleright}$ contains the eight system faults.
-The individual annunciations can be found in the fourth operation level (key $^{\triangleright}$ ), see Figure 6.3.
-Use the keys $\nabla$ and $\Delta$ to scroll through the annunciation list (Figure 6.4).
+the relay is operative and the initial display or thuiescent messages are displayed, press the ke to reach the item "ANNUNC."
+Key b is used to over to the second operation level, where ne go with the key ∇ to the address block 82 ms the heading of the fault annunciations. operation level, with key D contains the em faults.
+The individual annunciations and in the fourth operation level (key D), 6.3.
+Use the keys ♥ and △ to scroll through the annunciation list (Figure 6.4).

 For these purposes, the term "system fault" means the period from short-circuit inception up to final clearance.
-If auto-reclosure is carried out, the network fault ends after expiry of the last reclaim or lock-out time.
+If auto-reclosure is carried out, the network fault ends after expiry of the last reclaim or lockout time.
 Within a network fault, several fault events can occur, from pick-up of any fault detection until drop-off of the latest protection function.